THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 Mandatory Reporting of SNAP and Medicaid Eligibles At or Before the Filing of September Claim for Reimbursement

-The SNAP/Medicaid mandatory report is tied to the September claim for reimbursement, but may be completed any time after completion of the Annual Renewal Process.
-DCMP assists both standard counting and claiming and Special Provision (Provision 2, CEP) schools to certify/identify free eligible students, thereby decreasing the administrative burden of application collection/approval.
-This mandatory report of SNAP and Medicaid eligible students in the current year is required for Child Nutrition Program federal reporting (FNS-742 Verification Summary, FNS-834 DC Rate Data Element Report, and CEP Notification List) and other NYSED education reporting purposes (BEDS, Title 1, State Aid, etc.).
+The SNAP/Medicaid mandatory report is tied to the September claim for reimbursement but may be completed any time after completion of the Annual Renewal Process.
+This mandatory report of SNAP and Medicaid eligible students in the current year is required for Child Nutrition Program federal reporting (FNS-742 Verification Summary, FNS-834 DC Rate Data Element Report, and CEP Notification List) and other NYSED education reporting purposes (UEI, Title 1, State Aid, etc.).

-If you have any questions, please contact your Child Nutrition Program Representative at (518) 473-8781.
+If you have any questions, please contact your Child Nutrition Program Representative.